-You may select electives from our wide range of upper-level courses in the area of international law, international economic law and policy, business law, and economic development.
+You may select electives from our wide range of upper-level courses in the areas of international law, international economic law and policy, business law, and economic development.
 View the Course Schedules here.

 Applications are accepted and reviewed on a rolling basis.
 Given the small size of the program and its unique attributes, admission is highly competitive and early applications are strongly encouraged.

 All ITBL LLM candidates must have earned a first law degree, whether a JD, LLB, BA in Law or other first law degree, from either an ABA-approved law school in the United States, or a foreign law school approved by the government or other accrediting authority in the nation in which it is located, as applicable.

 Candidates whose English is not their first language must meet the English language proficiency requirements.

 The admissions committee evaluates many factors, including, but not limited to, the nature of the applicant’s educational experiences, grade trends, graduate study, extracurricular activities, unique educational or occupational experiences, substantial community service, socioeconomic background, and personal challenges.